 What Makes PetCure Oncology Different?

 Best-in-class protocols are in place to provide quality assurance and expertise equivalent to human-caliber cancer treatment for veterinary cancer patients.
-We don’t leave your pet’s health up to chance, and every radiation therapy treatment is overseen and reviewed by two board-certified radiation oncologists.
+We don’t leave your pet’s health up to chance, and every radiation therapy treatment is overseen and reviewed by two PetCure-affiliated board-certified radiation oncologists.

-Every pet’s treatment plan is verified by the same advanced treatment planning software available in human oncology centers and is tested through a validation platform to ensure precise delivery for your dog or cat.
+Every pet’s treatment plan is verified by advanced treatment planning software and is tested through a validation platform to ensure precise delivery for your dog or cat.
 We focus on three main aspects of care to bring you the best treatment options for your pet:

-Meet our team of 7 board-certified radiation and medical oncologists (Top Left to Bottom Right):
+Meet our team of 11 board-certified radiation and medical oncologists (Top Left to Bottom Right):

-Absolute Access – Our goal is to bring advanced cancer treatment to as many pets who need us.
-We are using new technologies to connect our clinical teams with your doctor to answer questions, share case studies and ensure you have access to the most advanced radiation therapy available to pets.
+Our goal is to bring advanced cancer treatment to every corner of the country.
+We are using new technologies to connect our clinical teams with both doctors and pet families to answer questions, share case studies and ensure you have access to the most advanced radiation therapy available to pets.
 Want to connect your vet with one of our radiation oncologists?
 Give us a call!

-First, we will capture a detailed view of the cancer within your pet’s body through advanced imaging.
+First, a detailed view of the cancer within your pet’s body will be captured through advanced imaging.
 This will likely involve a CT (computed tomography) scan to obtain images of your pet’s tumor.
 An MRI (magnetic resonance imaging) scan may also be performed for brain tumors.
 These images are converted into a custom three-dimensional model of your pet’s internal anatomy.

 Then, using a powerful computer program, a treatment plan will be created based on tumor size, shape and location.
 The proper radiation dose will be calculated, including the number of treatment sessions your pet will need (between one and three).